muety/anchr/README.md

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/n1try)

 Anchr is a useful little helper or toolbox or the like for common tasks on the internet.
 The official hosted version is available at [anchr.io](https://anchr.io).
-There's also a [Chrome extension](https://anchr.io/s/tzYcr) for the official Anchr.io as well as a [ScreenCloud upload script](https://ferdinand-muetsch.de/anchrio-screencloud-script-for-windows.html) for Windows.
+There's also an [Android App](https://github.com/n1try/anchr-android) for Anchr link collections.

 ![](https://anchr.io/i/9w5si.png)